 However, there are a few things to keep in mind if you’re going to be mixing oil types.
 First, different oils have different smoke points.
 This means that they can start to smoke and break down at different temperatures.

-Use the right type of oil for the job and you’ll end up with tastier food that’s less likely to smoke or break down during cooking.
+Use the right type of oil for the job, and you’ll end up with tastier food that’s less likely to smoke or break down during cooking.

 Conclusion

-It’s pretty common for drivers to mix different weights of oil in their vehicles, but is it actually okay to do this?
+It’s pretty common for drivers to mix different weights in their vehicles, but is it actually okay to do this?
 According to most experts, the answer is yes.
 Mixing oil weights is perfectly fine as long as you use the same type of oil (synthetic, conventional, etc.).

 The only time you need to be careful is if you’re mixing synthetic and conventional oils, as this can cause problems.